xDania/Brick-Breaker-Game/README.md

 # Idea of the game

-Brick Breaker is a Breakout clonewhich the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
+Brick Breaker is a Breakout clone which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
 The paddle move horizontally and is controlled with the the keyboard arrows, each time the player break a brick the score increases by 5. when the ball fall to the ground instead of the paddle the player loses.

 # Output sample